 - At least 21 of the credits must be in physics;

-- At least half of the total credits must be for a letter grade, and the GPA must be at least 3.0;
+- At least 21 of the total credits must be for a letter grade, and the GPA must be at least 3.0.
+The Graduate Program Director must provide approval before a course may be taken as Pass/Fail;

 An Accelerated M.S. program is available to UMass and other Five-College undergraduates only.
 Its purpose to allow strong undergraduate students who are currently pursuing a B.A. or B.S. degree to begin taking graduate courses early, with the intent to complete the requirements for the M.S. degree in as little as one academic year after completion of the B.A./B.S.
 This program is hence sometimes referred to as a "4+1" M.S. program.
 The degree requirements are the same as described above, but with the following conditions imposed: